What You Should Know

-Afterward, most patients recover in our designated neurointensive care unit, one of the largest in Florida, where they have the comfort of private rooms with 24/7 access to highly skilled nurses and physicians.
-During a person’s stay with us, our physicians will determine the underlying cause of the stroke, and will perform an in-depth evaluation of risk factors for stroke.
-Patients at the UF Health Shands Comprehensive Stroke Center may receive expert evaluations from physicians in other specialty areas, including cardiology, endocrinology (diabetes) and internal medicine.
+Most patients recover in our designated neurointensive care unit, one of the largest in Florida, where they have the comfort of private rooms with 24/7 access to highly skilled nurses and physicians.
+During a person’s stay, our physicians will determine the underlying cause of the stroke, and will perform an in-depth evaluation of risk factors for stroke.
+Patients at the UF Health Shands Comprehensive Stroke Center may receive expert evaluations from physicians in other specialty areas, including cardiology, endocrinology (diabetes), internal medicine and physical medicine and rehabilitation.

-Patients also benefit from inpatient physical and occupational therapy and speech language pathology.
-Upon discharge, people may require further rehab in which case our physicians may recommend admission to the UF Health Shands Rehab Hospital in Gainesville, Florida or to a skilled nursing facility.
+Patients treated in the UF Health Shands Comprehensive Stroke Center often have ongoing rehabilitation needs and evaluation by our rehabilitation medicine specialist in conjunction with treatment by our physical therapy, occupational therapy and speech language pathology team addresses early rehabilitation recovery.
+Upon discharge, people may require further rehab in which case our physicians may recommend admission to the UF Health Shands Rehab Hospital or to a skilled nursing facility.

-After someone has been discharged from the UF Health Shands Comprehensive Stroke Center, he or she will have follow-up appointments with a vascular neurologists for approximately one year.
 Our physicians will help with stroke prevention and management of risk factors.
+Additionally, if rehabilitation needs continue after hospital discharge, a stroke rehabilitation medicine physician (physiatrist) will develop an ongoing outpatient rehabilitation program.
+Specialized services offered include comprehensive spasticity management including treatment with Botulinum Toxin and motion/functional analysis.
 People may also continue with rehab therapy after discharge.
 UF Health Shands has several outpatient rehab facilities with physical and occupational therapists and speech language pathologists trained in stroke rehabilitation.